ioos/conventions-for-observing-asset-identifiers-hugo/content/ioos_assets_v1.0.md

 ### Discriminant

 The **`discriminant`** field is a free-format text string that provides an additional means for resolving duplication of assets or sub-assets that may result from multiple deployments of the same asset, use of multiple identical sub-assets (e.g. sensors) at the same parent asset (e.g. station).
-The **`discriminant`** ensures the uniqueness of the multiple (sub-)asset's identifiers within the single asset's domain.<a name="anchor2"></a><br>
+The **`discriminant`** ensures the uniqueness of the multiple (sub-)asset's identifiers within the single asset's domain.

+<a name="anchor2"></a>
 ### Functional Parameters

 The optional **`functional_parameters`** field provides extended metadata that depicts various processes associated with the component.
 Adding this metadata allows unambiguous identification of the data that is collected through the measurement of the identical phenomenon at the same station with different reference datums or post-processing methods.
 Although this field is not required, in cases like these it is the only way to identify the data that is normally impossible to represent without additional parameters.
 The functional parameters are especially valuable for conversing the netCDF attributes to IOOS SOS XML representation.